pmanzoni/mininet-in-a-container/README.md

 ## Open X Window applications in containers

-If you could not open `xterm` or other X Window applications, add docker user to the local access control list of xhost on your
+If you cannot not open `xterm` or other X Window applications, add docker user to the local access control list of xhost on your
 "Docker host" (not on your containers).

 ```bash